Topological effect on order-disorder transitions in U(1) sigma models

 The argument so far does not depend on the detailed shapes of the vortex loop, as well as its center-of-mass coordinate $R$.
 It holds in other geometry with a finite angle between $y-z$ and the $x_0$ axis, as far as a loop segment crosses the line between $y$ and $z$ during the size change of the polarized loop.
 Namely, the winding of $e^{i\delta\theta(y,z)}$ around the unit circle depends only on how many times a vortex segment crosses the line between $y$ and $z$.
 In a geometry with a finite angle between $y-z$ and the $x_0$ axis, there always exist polarized vortex loops, whose segment crosses the line between $y$ and $z$ during the change of the loop size.
 Due to the phase windings, the add-on phase $\langle e^{i\delta\theta(y,z)} \rangle$ averaged over different sizes of the polarized vortex loops with the same fugacity ($[\ln t=0]$) always reduces to zero.
 On the other hand, in the parallel geometry [$y-z \parallel$ the $x_0$ axis], no coplanar vortex loop confined in planes parallel to the $x_0$ axis can cross the line between $y$ and $z$ during its size change.
 Thus, an add-on phase averaged over the polarized loops with different sizes remains finite.
 This suggests that the proliferation of the polarized loop only destroys the phase coherence within the $x_1$-$x_2$ plane.

-Ultimately, the anisotropic phase coherence near the order-disorder transition point helps an emergence of a quasi-disorder phase between ordered and disorder phases.
-In the quasi-disorder phase, the U(1) order parameter has a divergent correlation length along the $x_0$ direction, and a finite correlation length within the other directions.
-To aim at a theoretical description of such a quasi-disorder phase, we develop, in the remaining part of this section, the perturbative RG theory for the loop-gas model with the 1D Berry phase term.
+Ultimately, the anisotropic phase coherence near the order-disorder transition point helps the emergence of a quasi-disordered phase between ordered and disordered phases.
+In the quasi-disordered phase, the U(1) order parameter has a divergent correlation length along the $x_0$ direction, and a finite correlation length within the other directions.
+To aim at a theoretical description of such a quasi-disordered phase, we develop, in the remaining part of this section, the perturbative RG theory for the loop-gas model with the 1D Berry phase term.